-Here are three reasons to consider the possibility that there may be life after death, and three reasons to believe that death is the end of the road.
+Here are three reasons to consider that there may be life after death, and three reasons to believe that death is the end of the road.

 A Permanent Sleep

 What we know, we know

 While people may have the sensations of near-death experiences, a group of scientists believes that they aren’t afterlife-related.
-According to Australian-based neurologist Dr. Cameron Shaw, the tunnel vision some report having after a close encounter with death is a result of the brain failing to receive oxygen, which distorts our perceptions.
+According to Australian-based neurologist Dr. Cameron Shaw, the tunnel vision some report experiencing after a close encounter with death is a result of the brain failing to receive oxygen, which distorts our perceptions.
 Other researchers have found elevated levels of CO2 in the bloodstreams of those who had out-of-body sensations – which has been linked to visual hallucinations.
 Similar to the effect of hallucinogenic drugs, these sensations may be created by the chemical changes happening in a body on the brink of death.
 Unfortunately, the “white light” some claim to see happens only in our minds: Death, sadly, is what’s at the end of the tunnel.